Find the Best

 Fiber vs cable in Texas — which should I choose?

 Choose fiber (AT&T, Frontier, Google Fiber) when available — symmetric upload/download speeds, lower latency (5–18ms), and more stable pricing make it the better choice for remote work, gaming, and streaming.
 Cable (Xfinity, Spectrum, Cox) remains competitive where fiber isn't available: download speeds reach 1–2 Gbps but uploads are capped at 35–50 Mbps, and latency averages 20–31ms.
-In Texas, 57% of households now have a fiber option — check your exact address before defaulting to cable.
+In Texas, 57% of households now have a fiber option — confirm which providers serve your block or building before defaulting to cable.

 When will BEAD-funded internet reach my Texas community?

 Texas received $3.3 billion in federal BEAD funding.
 Construction contracts are being awarded throughout 2026, with the earliest service activations expected in late 2027 and most unserved Texas locations connected by 2028–2029.
 Priority goes to Hill Country, Rio Grande Valley, and East Texas census blocks classified as unserved (below 25/3 Mbps).
-Check your address on the FCC National Broadband Map to see current eligibility status.
+Check the FCC National Broadband Map for your location to see current eligibility status.

 Affiliate Disclosure: InternetNearMe.ai is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 We may also earn commissions when you click provider links or sign up with providers on this site.
 This does not affect our editorial independence or the order of recommendations.
 Our comparisons are based on independent research.
 Learn more in our editorial standards.